Ford Mustang (first generation): 1966 Right-Hand-Drive Mustang

 Ford Australia organized the importation and conversion of 1966 model year Mustangs to right-hand-drive (RHD) for the Australian market.
 This coincided with the launch of the new XR Falcon for 1966, which was marketed as the "Mustang-bred Falcon".
-To set the official conversion apart from the cottage industry, the RHD Mustangs were called the "Ford Australia Delivered Mustang" and had compliance plates similar to the XR Falcon.
-About 209 were imported by Ford Australia – 48 units were imported and converted in 1965 and the further 161 were done in 1966.
+The RHD Mustangs were called the "Ford Australia Delivered Mustang", and had compliance plates similar to the XR Falcon, to set the official conversion apart from the cottage industry versions.
+About 209 were imported by Ford Australia – 48 units were imported and converted in 1965 and a further 161 were prepared in 1966.

 Engines

 1967–1968

 The 1967 model year Mustang was the first significant redesign of the original model.
 Ford's designers began drawing up a larger version even as the original was achieving sales success, and while "Iacocca later complained about the Mustang's growth, he did oversee the redesign for 1967."
 The major mechanical feature was to allow the installation of a big-block V8 engine.
-The overall size, interior and cargo space were increased.
+The overall size, interior, and cargo space were increased.
 Exterior trim changes included concave taillights, side scoop (1967 model) and chrome (1968 model) side ornamentation, square rear-view mirrors, and usual yearly wheel and gas cap changes.
 The high-performance 289 option was placed behind the newer 335 hp 390 cuin FE engine from the Ford Thunderbird, which was equipped with a four-barrel carburetor.
 During the mid-1968 model year, a drag racer for the street could be ordered with the optional 428 cuin Cobra Jet engine which was officially rated at 335 hp all of these Mustangs were issued R codes on their VINs.